Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: Introduction

-\emph{Background \& motivation}.~Electronic bands in graphene heterostructures possess four-fold valley and spin degeneracy.
-On the other hand, experimentally observed global phase diagrams of BBLG and RTLG, subject to perpendicular displacement ($D$) field, showcase electronic interaction driven systematic spin and valley degeneracy lifting and formation of fractional metals.
-As such both systems support (a) a nondegenerate QM at low doping, (b) a spin polarized, valley degenerate half-metal at moderate doping, and (c) a spin and valley degenerate metal at large doping~\cite{BBLG:Exp1, BBLG:Exp2, BBLG:Exp3, RTLG:Exp1, RTLG:Exp2}.
-Furthermore, in the proximity to the half-metal superconducting phases have been observed, with, however, an assistance from a weak in-plane magnetic field in BBLG~\cite{RTLG:Exp2, BBLG:Exp1}.
-Due to the spin-polarized nature of carriers in the half-metal, this paired state can only be spin-triplet, devoid of the Pauli limiting in-plane magnetic fields.
+Electronic bands in graphene heterostructures possess four-fold valley and spin degeneracy.
+On the other hand, experimentally observed global phase diagrams of BBLG and RTLG, subject to perpendicular electric displacement field ($D$), showcase electronic interaction driven cascade of spin and valley degeneracy lifting and the consequent formation of fractional metals.
+As such, both systems support (a) a nondegenerate (spin- and valley-polarized) QM at low doping, (b) a spin-polarized, but valley degenerate, half-metal at moderate doping, and (c) a spin and valley degenerate (fully unpolarized) metal at large doping~\cite{BBLG:Exp1, BBLG:Exp2, BBLG:Exp3, RTLG:Exp1, RTLG:Exp2}.
+Furthermore, in the proximity to the half-metal superconducting phases have been observed in these systems, with, however, an assistance from a weak in-plane magnetic field in BBLG~\cite{RTLG:Exp2, BBLG:Exp1}.
+Due to the spin-polarized nature of charged carriers in the half-metal, the paired state appearing in its close proximity can only be spin triplet in nature, devoid of the Pauli limiting in-plane magnetic fields.